Bank of India Logo

 Bank of India Logo before 2011

-The Bank of India logo consists of many elements.
-It is based on a large blue rectangle with a wide orange stripe of the same length underneath.
-The financial institution’s name is written in two languages: Indian and English.
-In the first line are white characters, and in the second – Latin letters are the same color.
-A bold grotesque is used for them.
+The Bank of India logo comprises several elements.
+Its base is a large blue rectangle, beneath which runs a wide orange band of equal length.
+The name of the financial institution is written in two languages: Indian and English.
+In the first line, the symbols are white, and in the second, the Latin letters are the same color.
+A bold, grotesque font is used for them.

-On the left side is a large five-pointed star.
-Its triangular orange rays appear three-dimensional due to a combination of different shades.
-In the star’s center is a black pentagon with a white circle.
-A girl is drawn there, holding a trident in her hand and leaning on a lying lion.
-This may be a reference to the goddess Durga of ancient Indian mythology.
+To the left is a large five-pointed star.
+Its triangular orange rays seem voluminous due to the combination of different colors.
+In the center of the star is a black pentagon with a white circle.
+It depicts a girl holding a trident and leaning on a lying lion.
+This may refer to the goddess Durga in ancient Indian mythology.
 She is a symbol of strength, power, and victory over evil.
-The lion, in turn, represents power and fortitude.
+The lion, in turn, personifies strength and resilience.

 2011 – today